-Installing Parser on Apache web-server, server module
+Installing Parser on web-server Apache as module

 To install Parser, one should make changes to server's main configuration file.
 If you are not authorized to make such changes, you should be able to use .htaccess files.